 Currently, Penn Dental Medicine is not considering transfer applications into the DMD program.

-In addition to completing all application procedures, reapplicants must also submit a reapplication statement describing any changes from previous applications relating to course work, grades, DAT scores, employment, and predental experience.
+In addition to completing all application procedures, reapplicants may submit a reapplication statement describing any changes from previous applications relating to course work, grades, DAT scores, employment, and predental experience.
 This reapplication statement should be attached to the Penn Dental Medicine Supplemental Application for Admission.
-Failure to submit a reapplication statement will void interview consideration.
 Serious consideration will be given to reapplicants who have completed additional courses (full course loads) with exceptional academic records or completed an advanced degree.
 In situations where the Admissions Committee has concerns about vocational orientation, students should demonstrate extensive predental experience.
-DAT scores from 2010 and earlier will not be considered.
-Additional letters of support may be submitted from employers or professors familiar with recent work experience or course work.
+DAT scores from 2013 and earlier will not be considered.
+Additional letters of support should be submitted from employers or professors familiar with recent work experience or course work.

-The Admissions Selection Committee begins reviewing applications in Summer 2013.
-Selected applicants will be invited for a tour and an interview based upon information from the AADSAS application, the Penn Dental Medicine Supplemental Application for Admission, and letters of recommendation.
-Interviews are held weekly from September through March at Penn Dental Medicine; there are no regional interviews.
+The Admissions Selection Committee begins reviewing applications in Summer 2016.
+Selected applicants will be invited for an interview day based upon information from the AADSAS application, the Penn Dental Medicine Supplemental Application for Admission, and letters of evaluation.
+Interviews (by invitation only) are held weekly from September through March at Penn Dental Medicine; there are no regional interviews.
 Travel and lodging information is included with the interview invitation.
-The Admissions Selection Committee issues acceptances on a rolling basis beginning December 1, 2013, continuing through mid-August.
+The Admissions Selection Committee issues acceptances on a rolling basis beginning December 1, 2016, continuing through mid-August.
 Accepted candidates are obliged to make a deposit of $500 to an offer of admission within the following schedule:

-Applicants will be notified of status changes via the U.S. Postal Service and email.
-Interview invitations will be emailed beginning August 2013 and will continue through February 2014 on a rolling basis.
-Acceptance notification will begin December 1, 2013 on a rolling basis through Spring 2014.
-Unsuccessful applicants will be notified beginning Fall 2013 until completion of the admissions cycle.
+Applicants will be notified of status changes via email and the U.S. Postal Service.
+Interview invitations will be emailed beginning August 2016 and will continue through February 2017 on a rolling basis.
+Acceptance notification will begin December 1, 2016 on a rolling basis through Spring 2017.
+Unsuccessful applicants will be notified beginning Fall 2016 until completion of the admissions cycle.
 It is highly recommended that applicants update the ADEA AADSAS web portal with changes to their contact information as soon as they occur.
 Currently, the Office of Admissions does not update the ADEA AADSAS web portal with status changes.